itsdlow/itsdlow.github.io/_portfolio/2020-11-11-tetris-gsd.md

 ### The BlockGrid
 - The smallest part of this project, for me, was thecoding portion, despite this, the _BlockGrid_ is an integral part of the Tetris game system, as it stores the current state of the grid and is responsible for determining any events in the game such as placed shapes, completed lines, and game over.
-The implementation of the grid is fairly simple, as a 2D array of Blocks.
+The implementation of the grid is fairly simple, as a 2D array of _Blocks_.

 ### Lessons